TheRandomness2020/School-Map-Application/README.md

-Hello Congrestional App Challenge people
+Hello Congressional App Challenge people.

-This is not the code file the most updated code branch is MapCustomization
+This is the master branch.

+The other branches are just small parts that were merged into this branch

+thank you for your consideration.